Processing

 Unity

-We will gather and confess our sins of dissension and discord, and pray for unity as our procession concludes with our Jubilee Assembly.
+We gather to confess our sins of dissension and discord, and pray for unity as our procession concluded with our Jubilee Assembly.

 Read More